Guide to the Radiology Match

 The ERAS Application

-The application is on line and has multiple sections, including: General Information, Examinations (USMLE), Medical Licensures, State Medical Licenses, ECFMG (if applicable), Medical Education, Medical School Awards, Membership in Honorary/Professional Societies, Higher Education (university), Medical Experience (e.g. research, worked for a drug company, worked in a medical lab), Professional Experience (e.g. volunteer work, pedagogue, charity work, chef, schoolteacher, engineer before wanting to go to med school, etc), Publications, Language Fluency (other than English), Hobbies & Interest, Other Awards/Accomplishments.
+The application is on line and has multiple sections, including: General Information, Examinations (USMLE), Medical Licensures, State Medical Licenses, ECFMG (if applicable), Medical Education, Medical School Awards, Membership in Honorary/Professional Societies, Higher Education (university), Medical Experience (e.g. worked for a drug company, worked in a medical lab), Professional Experience (e.g. volunteer work, pedagogue, charity work, chef, schoolteacher, engineer before wanting to go to med school, etc), Publications, Language Fluency (other than English), Hobbies & Interest, Other Awards/Accomplishments.

 Make sure you account for all the time since college graduation.
-If you took a year off to study, to travel, to do research, etc. make sure you explain that in the application form.
+If you took a year off to study, to travel, etc. make sure you explain that in the application form.
 Do not leave any time gaps.
 Someone reading your application and seeing a gap might think "Was it research or rehab???"
 Attention to details is a trait much sought after in applicants.
 If you are attentive to details in your application and keep dates straight, you probably do the same when caring for your patients.
 Sloppiness in filling out your application reflects poorly on you.

 Account for all your time in chronological fashion.
 Remember, attention to detail is something we look for in a prospective resident; it is a prerequisite.